The right approach to the customer

 Customer-oriented business is crucial when it comes to CRM and the proper approach to the customer.
-Much has been written about customer-oriented business, but an actual putting it into practice remains difficult.
+Much has been written about customer-oriented business, but actually putting it into practice remains difficult.
 In this article, Dick Pouw presents the 7 main causes and provides tips on how to deal with it.

 By Dick Pouw, Associate Partner with Passionned Group